 Also, I mentioned the driving issue with depth perception.
 Some people can drive right away.
 Some people can't.

 I can attribute some of these disorientation problems to being between surgeries.
 See the next section below.

-If you are near sighted and one eye has been implanted with a distance iol while the other still has a cataract, you might be stuck with an interesting vision pattern.
+If you are near-sighted and one eye has been implanted with a distance IOL while the other still has a cataract, you might be stuck with an interesting visual pattern.
 Without glasses and with one eye surgically repaired, I can see okay with both eyes but not well enough to drive on a long trip.
 Unfortunately, I can't read anything.

 The way I am functioning for distance is to not wear glasses at all except when I go outdoors.
 Then I have to wear sunglasses.
 It's a little irritating with one good eye and one cloudy, blurry eye but I'm getting by.

 The way I read is to wear cheater reading glasses at 2.0 with my right eye blocked by a piece of paper.
 It works okay for now.